Heroes in Crisis: Premise

-Billed as a murder-mystery, Heroes in Crisis chronicles the aftermath of a mass shooting in the Sanctuary rehabilitation center set up by Batman, Superman, and Wonder Woman.
+Billed as a murder mystery, Heroes in Crisis chronicles the aftermath of a mass shooting in the Sanctuary rehabilitation center set up by Batman, Superman, and Wonder Woman.
 The Sanctuary is located in the middle of the United States, and was created as a means to help treat superheroes dealing with mental health issues from Earth-threatening events, such as post-traumatic stress disorder.
 The three are the protagonists of the story, alongside Harley Quinn and Booster Gold.

 Plot

 "The Sanctuary" is a secret rehabilitation center for superheroes and reformed supervillains dealing with mental health issues.
-A horrible massacre claims the lives of nearly all its patients, including Arsenal, Blue Jay, Commander Steel, Hot Spot, Lagoon Boy, Gunfire, Red Devil, Gnarrk, Protector, the Tattooed Man, Wally West and Poison Ivy.
+A horrible massacre kills nearly all its patients, including Arsenal, Blue Jay, Commander Steel, Hot Spot, Lagoon Boy, Gunfire, Red Devil, Gnarrk, Protector, the Tattooed Man, Wally West, and Poison Ivy.
 Booster Gold and Harley Quinn become prime suspects as they are the only survivors of the event.
-As neither of them remembers how it happened, they both believe the other did it and attempt to kill each other.
+As neither of them remember how it happened, they both believe the other did it and attempt to kill each other.

-Batman deduces one of the Sanctuary patients was responsible for the killings, and seeks to catch the mysterious figure dubbed as "the Puddler".
+Batman deduces one of the Sanctuary patients was responsible for the killings, and seeks to catch the mysterious figure dubbed "the Puddler".
 He cannot access the Sanctuary's A.I. program.
 When they try to track down Harley Quinn, she tricks Wonder Woman and threatens to break Batman's neck unless they allow her to escape.

 While Booster consults Ted Kord about Wally's corpse, Harley consults Batgirl about chasing Booster.
 Lois Lane shares with her husband that she has been mysteriously receiving confessions of the murdered superheroes.
 She later reveals the Sanctuary's existence and its purpose.
 The revelation generates fear of superheroes among the masses.
 Superman admits the Sanctuary's existence in public, requesting that they not mistrust them, despite their issues.
 In response, most of the heroes and their loved ones berate and accuse them for allowing that massacre to happen.

 Green Arrow and Donna Troy attend a funeral for Roy Harper, while Batman informs Jason Todd about Roy's death.
-The Flash and Iris West are devastated after Booster Gold tells them about Wally's death, but Wally's cousin Wallace West II is convinced he is still alive somewhere due to his ability to time travel.
+The Flash and Iris West are devastated after Booster Gold tells them about Wally's death, but Wally's cousin Ace West is convinced he is still alive somewhere due to his ability to time travel.

 While Batman investigates the murders, the Flash reluctantly helps him.
 Their investigation leads them to a facility where Bane makes experiments on a brainwashed Gotham Girl to revive her brother Henry Clover, Jr. (formerly known as Gotham).
-But Gotham Girl loses control of her newly-acquired powers to the point of nearly dying.
+However, Gotham Girl loses control of her newly acquired powers to the point of nearly dying.

 After Booster and Harley settle their differences, he reveals Wally's corpse is from five days in the future, which leads them to believe the real Wally is still alive.
 That theory was proven true, as the present-day Wally revives Ivy from her rose and apologizes to her for causing harm in the first place.